KyrraRose/Hush/README.md

 # Hush Records
 ## Capstone 3 - Record Shop

 Welcome to my readme for Hush Records!
 This project is my final capstone.
-We were tasked with debugging, developing and improving an online store!
+We were tasked with debugging, developing, testing, and improving an online store!

 ### Features
 - Responsive website layout